LMCache/lmcache.github.io/_posts/2025-03-06-benchmark.md

 <!-- - Recently, **AIBrix**, released by **ByteDance**, boasts various necessary features built out for production settings. -->

-- Since real-world performance numbers are not public, today we released a **benchmark** everyone can test vLLM Production Stack.
+- Since real-world performance numbers are not public (which will be a future blog!), today we released a **benchmark** everyone can test vLLM Production Stack.
 In particular, it shows that vLLM Production Stack performs **10X** faster and more cost-efficient, in prefill-heavy workloads, than the baseline vLLM deployment method as well as AIBrix, another full-stack system recently released by **ByteDance**. <!-- Moreover, we show that **AIBrix** perform even **worse** than a **naive vLLM** + K8s setup.-->
 We made public both the benchmark [*scripts*](https://github.com/vllm-project/production-stack/blob/main/tutorials/07-benchmark-multi-round-qa-multi-gpu.md) and [*tutorial*](https://github.com/vllm-project/production-stack/blob/main/tutorials/07-benchmark-multi-round-qa-multi-gpu.md).
 <!-- - In order to make it easy for everyone to reproduce the results and test with more benchmarks, we relase our [scripts](https://github.com/vllm-project/production-stack/blob/main/tutorials/07-benchmark-multi-round-qa-multi-gpu.md) and [tutorial](https://github.com/vllm-project/production-stack/blob/main/tutorials/07-benchmark-multi-round-qa-multi-gpu.md) to further facilitate the development of open-source LLM serving solutions.-->